Production For Apple’s A13 Chip For 2019 iPhones Has Commenced

 “As part of its annual iPhone refresh, Apple typically includes significant upgrades to the main processor, boosting speeds and battery life,” the report from Bloomberg explained.
 “The company’s chips are often ranked as top performers by analysts and technical websites.
 That helps set the iPhone apart from its Android-based competition, which relies heavily on Qualcomm Inc. processors.”

 Earlier this year, Apple’s senior director in platform architecture, Gerard Williams III, left the company, as previously reported by The Inquisitr.
-During his time with the Silicon Valley iPhone maker, Williams led the development of all Apple’s processors beginning with the A7, which was fitted into the older iPhone 5S models, to the company’s latest A12X chip, which is being used in the new iPad Pros.
+During his time with the Silicon Valley tech giant, Williams led the development of all Apple’s processors beginning with the A7, which was fitted into the older iPhone 5S models, to the company’s latest A12X chip, which is being used in the new iPad Pros.
 Despite his departure, it’s likely Williams still contributed to the development of the A13 chip as well.

 It’s also rumored that Apple has plans of creating its own chips for its Mac computers starting as early as 2020 to replace the current Intel processors being used, according to a separate report from Bloomberg.